 – The best time to travel to a fitness bootcamp in Spain

 The bootcamp happens from May to September, but talking with them we discovered that they might run it until October.
 We were there in the second half of June and it was getting really hot, so I’m not sure how people will cope with the high-intensity training during July and August.
 When the wind blows it’s lovely, but the sun can be hard without the sea breeze.

 I would suggest booking your bootcamp in Spain in May, September or even in October.
 The weather will be mild, it’s not high season then the prices on the island are cheaper, perfect for those who want to stay longer in this Mediterranean paradise.

 – Accommodation in the bootcamp

-When you book the Ultimate Fitness Holiday Spain you can choose from the standard package where you stay at the Beach House in a shared dorm, or the deluxe package where you stay in a resort just beside the Beach House where some of the activities happen.
+When you book the Ultimate Fitness Holiday in Spain you can choose from the standard package where you stay at the Beach House in a shared dorm, or the deluxe package where you stay in a resort just beside the Beach House where some of the activities happen.
 There is also a possibility to book only the fitness bootcamp training package and plan the accommodation and food by yourself.

-We stayed at the Beach House, in a double room with shared bathroom.
-Some of the girls in our group stayed at the resort and enjoyed a room with a bathtub, a big outdoor swimming pool, and spa facilities.
+We stayed at the Beach House, in a double room with a shared bathroom.
+Some of the girls in our group stayed at the resort and enjoyed a room with a bathtub, a big outdoor swimming pool and spa facilities.
 It’s up to you, we chose to stay in the Beach House as we really wanted to have a social experience with the group.